mimiframework/Mimi.jl/docs/src/tutorials/tutorial_5.md

 Next, use the `run` function to run the simulation for the specified simulation definition, model (or list of models), and number of trials.
 View the internals documentation [here](https://github.com/mimiframework/Mimi.jl/blob/master/docs/src/internals/montecarlo.md) for **critical and useful details on the full signature of the `run` function**.

-In its simplest use, the `run` function generates and iterates over a sample of trial data from the distributions of the random variables defined in the `SimulationDef`, perturbing the subset of Mimi's "external parameters" that have been assigned random variables, and then runs the given Mimi model(s) for each set of trial data.
+In its simplest use, the `run` function generates and iterates over a sample of trial data from the distributions of the random variables defined in the `SimulationDef`, perturbing the subset of Mimi's model parameters that have been assigned random variables, and then runs the given Mimi model(s) for each set of trial data.
 The function returns a `SimulationInstance`, which holds a copy of the original `SimulationDef` in addition to trials information (`trials`, `current_trial`, and `current_data`), the model list `models`, and results information in `results`.
 Optionally, trial values and/or model results are saved to CSV files.
 Note that if there is concern about in-memory storage space for the results, use the `results_in_memory` flag set to `false` to incrementally clear the results from memory.

 ```jldoctest tutorial5; output = false, filter = r".*"s
 # Run 100 trials, and optionally save results to the indicated directories